CosmWasm/mesh-security-hackathon/docs/consumer/VirtualStaking.md

 to map which token corresponds to which validator.
 The Converter in turn will make a number of IBC packets to send the tokens and this metadata back to the External Staking module on the Provider chain.

-**TODO** Question: as I design this, I realize the params and all access control are best inside the module.
-So it can eg. update the current stake when the native staking supply changes (using sdk hooks).
-The contract is becoming a very light-weight wrapper, and maybe best just to add some CustomMsg here.
-Converters directly call the Virtual Staking Module and there is no need to have a contract. **I would like some feedback on this change**

 ## Roadmap

 Define which pieces are implemented when:

-MVP: We stake virtual tokens (like SuperFluid), but have no special unbonding power, and these influence governance normally
+MVP: We stake virtual tokens (like SuperFluid), can unbond rapdily, and these influence governance normally

 V1: We can turn the governance influence on and off per converter.
-We can also unbond virtual stake immediately as
+We also get native callbacks for triggering rewards

 V2: Make improvements here as possible (rebonding, fractional governance multiplier)